 Many have levied criticisms that she did not do enough to protect the public from the opiates that were approved during her tenure.

-This is awful, and she should be held accountable for the decisions that were made under her leadership, but even so, it's a pretty far cry from what Alex is claiming she did.
+This is awful, and she should be held accountable for the decisions that were made under her leadership.

 According to Alex, she wanted to give Oxycontin and fentanyl to children.

-For one thing, most brands of oxycodone are not approved for use in people under 12.
-Most fentanyl prescriptions are for very narrow situations, particularly breakthrough pain in cancer patients who are, quote, already receiving and who are tolerant to opioid therapy for their underlying cancer pain, and it is not indicated for use in persons under 18.
-Right, right, right, right.
+Most fentanyl prescriptions are for very narrow situations, particularly breakthrough pain and cancer patients who are, quote, already receiving and who are tolerant to opioid therapy for their underlying cancer pain.

-There's some very serious concerns about the FDA's handling of the opioid crisis, but when you cover that story by saying that this evil woman wanted to give fentanyl Right, right, You're making their ability to deal with reality impotent.
+There's some very serious concerns about the FDA's handling of the opiate crisis, but when you cover that story by saying that this evil woman wanted to give fentanyl and oxycontin to children, you're making an ass of yourself, and you guarantee that your audience will only have access to a bullshit version of the story that's useless in terms of helping resolve the actual underlying issues that the story presents.

 Anyway, secondly, Dr. Gruber announced that she was retiring after being with the FDA for 32 years and that Dr. Krauss had opted to leave as well.

-The exact reason for their departure hasn't been announced, but one unnamed source cited in a Politico article claimed they, quote, leftover differences with FDA's top vaccine official, Peter Marks.
+The exact reason for their departure hasn't been announced, but one unnamed source cited in a politico article claimed they, quote, left over differences with FDA's top vaccine official, Peter Marks.

 You see, Dr. Marks is the director of the Center for Biologics Evaluation and Research, which is the umbrella underneath which the Office of Vaccine Research and Review exists.